Willr-hawkins/coiling-clay1/README.md

 #### Reviews
 ![Reviews](https://github.com/user-attachments/assets/e0f7c2af-a8e5-4780-869c-0620e7b9317b)

 If the logged in user is the reviewer then they have the options to delete or edit their review as seen above.
-However if the logged in user is not the reviewer they will have the option to comment on the review. clicking the comment button will bring up a popup comment form to fill in, once created the commeneter will then also have the option to edit or delete their comment.
+However if the logged in user is not the reviewer, they will have the option to comment on the review.
+Clicking the comment button will bring up a popup comment form to fill in.
+Once created the commenter will then also have the option to edit or delete their comment.

 #### Comment on review
 ![comment on review](https://github.com/user-attachments/assets/1280ee94-ee87-46b0-bcad-acf30f27840b)